Kelsey Ennis

 In 2019, I moved to Daytona Beach, Florida for undergraduate.
 I attended Embry Riddle Aeronautical University where I pursued a Bachelor's of Science in Meteorology and minored in applied mathematics.
 During my time there I was involved in undergraduate research, tutoring for the meteorology department, Tri Sigma Sorority, Vice President in Senior Class Council, and I worked for the university's Campus Safety Administration.
 I graduated in May 2023 and was awarded: Meteorology Student of the Year by the Meteorology dept., President of the Year by Fraternity & Sorority life, and ERAU's most prestigious undergraduate award, the John C. Adams, Jr. Community Service Award.
 The community service award is presented to one graduating senior per year in recognition of all the time and efforts the student has given to the university and the local community during their time at ERAU, it was an honour to have been recognized.

 I fell in love with the chaotic nature of the atmosphere when I was 3 years old.
 On what was supposed to be a relaxing vacation, my family was greeted with the alarming news that a storm was meandering in the Atlantic.
-To our surprise, many meteorologists across different news platforms were relaying that the storm would stay safely offshore as it went up the coast of the Eastern seaboard.
-What I didn't know (because I was 3.. duh) was that the remnants of Hurricane Ivan over the U.S. + other large scale synoptic features would decide the storm's path.
-In my head, we were safe.
-The meteorologists themselves didn't seem worried, everything would be fine.
-Right?
+Hurricane Jeanne would make landfall on the East coast of Florida on September 26th, 2004.

 EXPERIENCE